-75. The other strength of the TTFS is the adoption of a corridor-based regional approach to infrastructure development.
-By focusing on six priority corridors, the strategy seeks to optimize the region's transport network and economic development potential by bolstering CAREC members' competitiveness within the region and in international markets.
+Another strength of the TTFS is the adoption of a corridor-based regional approach to infrastructure development.
+By focusing on six priority corridors, the strategy seeks to optimize the region's transport network and economic development potential by bolstering CAREC members' competitiveness within the region and international markets.
 This framework has served to prioritize transport and trade facilitation initiatives based on their impact on economic growth and contribution to poverty reduction in the region.

-76. The TTFS focuses on the development of six corridors:
+The TTFS focuses on the development of six corridors:4

-CAREC 1: Europe-East Asia (KAZ, KGZ, and XUAR)

-CAREC 2: Mediterranean-East Asia (AZE, KAZ, KGZ, TAJ, UZB, and XUAR)

-CAREC 3: Russian Federation-Middle East and South Asia (AFG, KAZ, KGZ, TAJ, and UZB)

-CAREC 4: Russian Federation-East Asia (MON, IMAR, and XUAR)

-CAREC 5: East Asia-Middle East and South Asia (AFG, KGZ, TAJ, and XUAR)

-CAREC 6: Europe-Middle East and South Asia (AFG, KAZ, TAJ, and UZB)
+- CAREC 1: Europe-East Asia (KAZ, KGZ, and XUAR) - CAREC 2: Mediterranean-East Asia (AZE, KAZ, KGZ, TAJ, UZB, and XUAR) - CAREC 3: Russian Federation-Middle East and South Asia (AFG, KAZ, KGZ, TAJ, and UZB) - CAREC 4: Russian Federation-East Asia (MON, IMAR, and XUAR) - CAREC 5: East Asia-Middle East and South Asia (AFG, KGZ, TAJ, and XUAR) - CAREC 6: Europe-Middle East and South Asia (AFG, KAZ, TAJ, and UZB)

-77. To date, 32% of the 8,352 km road sections have been completed; another 42% are ongoing; and the remaining 23% are planned for 2014 and beyond.
-For railways, 42% of the

-6,051 km railway lines have been completed, 16% are ongoing, and the remaining 42% are planned for 2014 and beyond.
-There are also 17 ongoing projects in aviation (4), ports (3), logistics centers (5), and trade facilities (5).
-Notable among these is the Cross Border Transport Agreement (CBTA), which was signed by the Kyrgyz Republic and Tajikistan on 2 December 2010 to improve cross-border infrastructure and facilities, and simplify and harmonize cross-border procedures.
-It will be ratified in 2011 and is expected to encourage other countries along the corridors to sign the CBTA.
-The Corridor Performance Measurement and Monitoring Project is being implemented with the collaboration of 14 partner carrier and freight forwarder associations in the CAREC countries.
-Each partner association submits observations in time-cost-distance data sheets for analysis.